danieled3/Cassava_Leaf_Desease_Classification/README.md

 I was curious to understand the potential of transfer learning in training models on real data.

 ## Technical Aspects <a name="technical-aspects" />
-The main issues in this projects were the quantity and the extreme heterogeneity of Cassava images.
+The main issues in this project were the quantity and the extreme heterogeneity of Cassava images.
 So it was needed very high computation power to:
 * process a huge amount of data
 * perform data augmentation to avoid overfitting
 * build and train complex and deep models